Esri/react-redux-js4/README.md

 * **arcgis-authentication** to handle Portal login
 * **arcgis-sceneview** to show a SceneView with a WebScene, handle selection, and environment changes.

+The example application displays a web scene with a simple sun position slider.

 ![Cover image](/img/screenshot1.jpg?raw=true "Cover image")

 # Instructions